-Many of those meetings are often unnecessary, more reason why about 44% of office workers now suffer from video conferencing fatigue in the wake of the pandemic.
+Many of those meetings are often unnecessary, which is more reason why about 44% of office workers now suffer from video conferencing fatigue in the wake of the pandemic.

 Before you schedule your next meeting, ask yourself; Is this necessary?
 What is the agenda?